subquery/documentation/docs/subquery_network/consumers/plan.md

 # Creating Plans and Making Requests

-Consumers can easily create plans to start quering data from their chosen indexed project via our decentralised netowrk of Node Operators.
+Consumers can easily create plans to start querying data from their chosen indexed project via our decentralised network of Node Operators.

-Our Flex plan creation process is as strealined as possible and is similar to any centralised alternative, it only takes a few minutes before you have a API key and a single production endpoint that you can query through.
+Our Flex plan creation process is as streamlined as possible and is similar to any centralised alternative, it only takes a few minutes before you have a API key and a single production endpoint that you can query through.

 ## Plan Options